 In communication with the indicator, the scale number is sent in the second word of the output command format.
 Zero (0) represents the current scale.
 Certain commands require a parameter other than a scale number, such as a slot number, setpoint number, or other selection parameter.
-See the command descriptions in Section 7.2 on page 30 for specific command requirements.
+See the command descriptions for specific command requirements.